-21.16 Do arbitrators have powers to grant interim or conservatory relief?
+22.16 Do arbitrators have powers to grant interim or conservatory relief?

-The parties may file with a competent court an application for provisional measures for the protection of the interests of the party before or during arbitration proceedings.
-The court may grant such relief if the court believes that this provisional relief would have been available if the action was being conducted in the courts.
+The parties may file with the competent court an application for provisional measures for the protection of the interests of the party before or during arbitration proceedings.
+The court may grant such relief if the court believes that this provisional relief would have been available if the action had been conducted in the courts.

-Article 39 of the Arbitration Rules, the Thai Arbitration Institute, Office of the Judiciary A.D.
+Further, Article 39 of the Arbitration Rules, the Thai Arbitration Institute, Office of the Judiciary A.D.
 2017 grants the tribunal the right to order interim measures.
+In practice, interim measures granted by the TAI arbitral tribunal will not be enforceable in Thailand without a separate court order.

-21.17 What are the formal requirements for an arbitral award (form; contents; deadlines; other requirements)?
+22.17 What are the formal requirements for an arbitral award (form; contents; deadlines; other requirements)?